Mishi93/DataScience/README.md

 The project involves:

-**Data Preprocessing:** Cleaning and transforming data to make it suitable for model training.
+1.**Data Preprocessing:** Cleaning and transforming data to make it suitable for model training.
-**Feature Engineering:** Creating relevant features that enhance model accuracy.
+2.**Feature Engineering:** Creating relevant features that enhance model accuracy.
-**Model Selection:** Experimenting with various machine learning models to make predictions.
+3.**Model Selection:** Experimenting with various machine learning models to make predictions.
-**Evaluation:** Assessing the performance of models using appropriate metrics.
+4.**Evaluation:** Assessing the performance of models using appropriate metrics.
-**Deployment:** Ensuring that the model can be used in a real-world application for SpaceX launch predictions.
+5.**Deployment:** Ensuring that the model can be used in a real-world application for SpaceX launch predictions.

 ## Objective